-I am Associate Professor of Philosophy in the School of Historical, Philosophical and Religious Studies at Arizona State University.
+I am a Professor of Philosophy in the School of Historical, Philosophical and Religious Studies at Arizona State University.

 My research focuses mainly on morality,